-The Hostage Negotiations Team formed in 1981 to bring about peaceful resolution to extremely volatile situations.
+The Crisis Negotiation Unit formed in 1981 to bring about peaceful resolution to extremely volatile situations.
 The unit's cornerstones are empathy, knowledge, and compassion.
 The team responds to many callouts throughout Washington County each year.
 Typical calls might involve a person barricaded in a building to avoid arrest, someone threatening the life of a hostage or a wide variety of other crisis events that threaten the safety of the community.
 The vast majority of incidents are resolved without further injury or violence.

 Crisis negotiators work to establish an ongoing dialog and rapport with the person or persons involved in the crisis.
 Team members gather information on the people involved, compile psychological profiles, interview witnesses, and analyze intelligence information.
 As you can imagine, hostage negotiators use these skills when deployed with the Tactical Negotiations Team.
-Often hostage negotiators deploy with the Tactical Negotiations Team when high-risk search warrants are served on dangerous felons.
+Often negotiators deploy with the Tactical Negotiations Team when high-risk search warrants are served on dangerous felons.